 - Installation of gas and electricity sub-meters across the University (so we know which building is consuming what)

-- Replaced single glazed with double glazed windows in HCA
+- Replaced single glazed with double glazed windows in part of HCA

 - Increased the amount of insulation in the HCA West Wing roof